antoniobusrod/packet-forwarder/README.md

 ## Getting Started

-In LoRaWAN, you will need real gateways and real devices for your real test case.
-However, it's simpler to using just simulated gateway and simulated devices in order to choose best LoRaWAN Network Server fulfills your real requirements.
+In LoRaWAN, you need real gateways and real devices for your real test case.
+However, it is simpler to using a simulated gateway and simulated devices in order to choose the best LoRaWAN Network Server that fulfills your real requirements.

 ### Prerequisites

 - Node.js v8.x

 ### Installation